-The Nominating and Governance Committee is currently composed of three directors: Dr. Huber (Chair) and Messrs.
-Brown and Daly.
+The Nominating and Governance Committee is currently composed of three directors: Dr. Huber (Chair), Dr. Klimovsky and Mr. Daly.
 All members of the Nominating and Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Governance Committee met two times during the last fiscal year.
 The Board has adopted a written Nominating and Governance Committee charter that is available to stockholders on the Company's website at www.bellicum.com.
-The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal year 2020.
+The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal year 2021.